francoiswessels/numbers_in_words/README.md

 A small module that helps with the output of the value of an integer in words.
 The package makes two functions available to achieve this, namely 'number_in_words' and 'number_in_words_from_phrase'.

-The two functions allow for the optional use of an LRU cached, at the expense of a little bit of additional memory consumption.
+The two functions allow for the optional use of an LRU cache, at the expense of a little bit of additional memory consumption.

-The range of numbers that can be expressed is negative to positive 999999999999999999999999999999999999999999 (14 groups of three 9's).
+The range of numbers that can be expressed is any negative or positive number where the whole number component does not exceed 999,999,999,999,999,999,999,999,999,999,999,999,999,999 (14 groups of three 9's).
+The decimal component is limited only by your machine's memory.

 ## Dependencies